bjoernrennfanz/cpack-conan/README.md

 ### CPACK_CONAN_EXTERNAL_POST_PACKAGE_SCRIPT

 This variable can optionally specify the full path to a CMake script file to be run as a post-package step in the CPack invocation.
 It is invoked after the packaging took place and may run external tools.
-The script has access to the variables defined by the CPack config file.
+The script has access to the variables defined by the CPack config file, additionally the `CPACK_CONAN_PACKAGE_COMPONENTS` variable contains the currently processed components.

 * Mandatory : NO
 * Default   : None